truenas/middleware/docs/userguide/freenas_storage.rst

 Clicking a disk's entry will also display its "Wipe" button which can be used to blank a disk while providing a progress bar of the wipe's status.
 Use this option before discarding a disk.

-.. note:: should a disk's serial number not be displayed in this screen, use the :command:`smartctl` command within :ref:`Shell`.
+.. note:: should a disk's serial number not be displayed in this screen, use the :command:`smartctl` command from the command line.
 For example, to determine the serial number of disk *ada0*, type :command:`smartctl -a /dev/ada0 | grep Serial`.

 .. _View Volumes: